 Delfland ensures an optimum quality of the surface water in its management region.
 This key task entails the purification of wastewater and the limiting of discharges into surface water wherever possible.
 After all, clean and pure water is important to humans, but also to animals and plants.
 Delfland therefore creates conditions that lead to a better-optimized habitat for plants, aquatic plants and animals.
 This can be done by constructing nature-friendly banks for example, or through ecological maintenance of waters and quays.

 Water authorities are, just like municipalities, local authorities.
-But unlike municipalities, water boards are functional authorities.
-This means that the Water Board has specific tasks and that the implementation of these tasks is financed through taxes.
+But unlike municipalities, water authorities are functional authorities.
+This means that the Water authority has specific tasks and that the implementation of these tasks is financed through taxes.
 These taxes are imposed on residents and companies within the management region.
 There is a separate tax for each task to be carried out.
 These include pollution tax, water board levies, sufferance tax and legal dues.